MabbottLab/MEGneto/ConfigParams.md

           <summary>CTFlayout</summary>
           Where: End of fcp_2_5_checkpoint for displaying ica channels function
           <br>
-          Meaning: Indicates which MEG model you’re using (here, the CTF 151 model) so that it can plot results on a 2D image of the head with proper electrode positions
+          Meaning: Indicates which MEG model you’re using (here, the CTF 151 model) so that it can plot results on a 2D image of the head with proper electrode positions (e.g. “CFT151.lay”).
         </details>
       </li>
  </details>